ThuGie/woocommerce-marktplaats-integration/README.md

 2. Replace the `simulate_marktplaats_post()` method with actual implementation
 3. Use the provided `browser_automation_guide()` method as a reference

-### Category Scraping
+### API Implementation

-The category scraping functionality might need adjustments based on Marktplaats.nl's HTML structure:
+To implement the API integration:

-1. Edit the `class-wc-marktplaats-scraper.php` file
+1. Create a new `class-wc-marktplaats-api-handler.php` file
-2. Adjust the XPath expressions in `fetch_categories()` and `fetch_subcategories()` methods
+2. Implement OAuth 2.0 authentication
+3. Use the API endpoints for categories, advertisements, and users

 ## License